-The OPAL experiment recorded the very first collision at about five past midnight on 13 August 1989 and the other three experiments followed soon after.
-The first fully-fledged physics run began on 20 September and continued for three months.
-During this time, the experiments each recorded around 30,000 Z particles, enough for the first data analysis to get under way.
+The first full-fledged physics run began on 20 September and continued for three months.
+During this time, the experiments each recorded around 30 000 Z particles, enough for the first data analysis to get under way.

 With its 27-kilometre circumference, the Large Electron–Positron (LEP) collider was – and still is – the largest electron–positron accelerator ever built.
 LEP consisted of 5176 magnets and 128 accelerating cavities.
 CERN’s accelerator complex provided the particles and four enormous detectors, ALEPH, DELPHI, L3 and OPAL, observed the collisions.

 LEP was commissioned in July 1989 and the first beam circulated in the collider on 14 July.
 The picture above shows physicists grouped around a screen in the LEP control room at the moment of start-up.
 Carlo Rubbia, Director-General of CERN at the time, is in the centre and former Director-General Herwig Schopper is on his left.
 For seven years, the accelerator operated at 100 GeV, producing 17 million Z particles, uncharged carriers of the weak force.
 It was then upgraded for a second operation phase, with as many as 288 superconducting accelerating cavities added to double the energy and produce W bosons, also carriers of the weak force.
 LEP collider energy eventually topped 209 GeV in the year 2000.